What the production process is like on Undercover Boss with Executive Producer Mike Cotton | On Top of PR podcastBy On Top of PR

 “I think the only mistake a boss can make coming on the episode is not giving themselves over to the process.” — @MikeCotton1

-If you enjoyed the episode, would you please leave us a review?
+If you enjoyed the episode, please leave us a review!

 About Mike Cotton:

-Mike Cotton is an executive producer/showrunner with 20 years of experience working in British and American broadcast television specializing in Factual Entertainment.
-He is best known for his work on Emmy Award-winning Undercover Boss in the UK and the US, and BAFTA winning formats that include the UK version of The Apprentice and The Only Way is Essex.
+Mike Cotton is an executive producer and showrunner with 20 years of experience working in British and American broadcast television specializing in factual entertainment.
+He is best known for his work on Emmy Award-winning Undercover Boss in the UK and the U.S., and BAFTA winning formats that include the UK version of The Apprentice and The Only Way is Essex.
 He's been responsible for creating and developing numerous award-winning television formats that have successfully sold to British, American, and international networks.

 - Hi, this is Jason Mudd with Axia Public Relations.
 And on this episode of On Top Of PR, we are talking about Undercover Boss and we've got one of their executive producers and head of creative sharing inside information as to what it takes to be on Undercover Boss and what that experience is like.
 This is gonna be a great show, especially if you're a fan of Undercover Boss.
 If you're thinking about getting your boss, on Undercover Boss.
 If you're the boss and you wanna be on Undercover Boss, or if you're an employee working in the trenches who just senses that there needs to be some change in the organization, but you don't know how and where to start.
 We're gonna give all that information away in this episode of On Top of PR.
 So stay with us.